| | | | | | | | | | |

 Can I Make a Mild Version of Maharashtrian Curry?

 Of course, you can!
-While traditional Maharashtrian aloo gobi with authentic flavors is extremely hot and spicy, the beauty of homemade food is that you can adapt it to fit your tastes.
+While traditional Maharashtrian aloo gobi with authentic flavours is extremely hot and spicy, the beauty of homemade food is that you can adapt it to fit your tastes.

 Not everybody has a high spice tolerance, and that’s okay!
-There are some Indian meals that are naturally mild and creamy, like shahi paneer and vegetarian butter chicken, or with minimal spice at all, like curd rice or medu vada
+There are some Indian meals that are naturally mild and creamy, like methi malai paneer and vegetarian butter chicken, or with minimal spice at all, like curd rice or medu vada

 However, you can also adjust the spiciness of this flower batata rassa, making it milder.
-I recommend cutting down the 4 tsp chili powder to 1 tsp of a subtle yet highly flavored variety like deggi mirch chili powder, or Kashmiri chili powder.
+I recommend cutting down the 4 tsp chilli powder to 1 tsp of a subtle yet highly flavoured variety like deggi mirch chilli powder, or Kashmiri chilli powder.
 You can also use 1/2 tsp black mustard seeds, compared to the recipe’s recommendation of 1 tsp.

 Variations and Ingredient Swaps for Maharashtrian Flower Batata Rassa